What Do You Do If Your Birth Certificate Doesn’t Have a Name?

-- Appear in court at the specified date
+- Appear in court at the specified date.

-- Request a certified copy of the judge’s court order
+- Request a certified copy of the judge’s court order.

 Once you have a court order, you can follow through on the process of changing your name or updating your name on your birth certificate.

-- Contact the vital records office in your state and request a new birth certificate
+- Contact the vital records office in your state and request a new birth certificate.

-- Provide an original certified copy of your birth certificate and a certified copy of the court order
+- Provide an original certified copy of your birth certificate and a certified copy of the court order.

-- Write a letter explaining why you are changing your name
+- Write a letter explaining why you are changing your name.

-- Pay fees and/or dues associated with the name change
+- Pay fees and/or dues associated with the name change.

-In most cases, your request for a birth certificate replacement should process within 2 weeks.
+In most cases, your request for a replacement birth certificate should process within 2 weeks.

-My Child is Less than 1 Year Old and Has No Name on the Birth Certificate
+My Child Is Less Than 1 Year Old and Has No Name on the Birth Certificate

 Do You Need a Name on Your Birth Certificate?